An Early

 Summary

-This very rare sundial is possibly the work of Clockmaker Deodatus Threlkeld , who was working in Newcastle during this time.
-The J. A. is also possibly the initials of the first owner and may well be for John Aynsley who was a close friend to Threlkeld for many years.
-The reason for this assumption is because in the book entitled Clockmakers of Northumberland and Durham by Keith Bates, there is a Threlkeld longcase clock dial c1730 which has been scratch signed by Threlkeld, and the D. and T are very distinctive and very similar to the D. and the T on the sundial (even though they are 20 years apart).
-The dial is in superb original condition.
-It retains a lovely original indoor patination and was probably put in the conservatory or sat inside on a window ledge to set the clocks of the house..
+This very rare clockmakers sundial which has been signed by its maker is possibly the work of Deodatus Threlkeld , who was working in Newcastle during this time.
+The J. A. is probably the initials of the first owner and may well be for John Aynsley who was a close friend to Threlkeld for many years.
+The reason for this assumption is because in the book entitled Clockmakers of Northumberland and Durham by the late Keith Bates, there is a Threlkeld longcase clock dial c1730 which looks like it has been scratch signed by Threlkeld himself during his semi-retirement to Tritlington, near Morpeth.
+The D. and T are very distinctive and very similar to the D. and the T on the 1709 sundial (even though they are 20 years apart).
+The sundial is in superb original condition.
+It retains a lovely original indoor patination and was probably put in the conservatory or sat inside on a window ledge to set the clocks of the house and would have been mounted on a small wooden plinth.
+It was probably supplied by Threlkeld with a clock and would have been a very useful item to own.

 Deodatus Threlkeld

 Deodatus Threlkeld was born in 1657.
+Deodatus was apprenticed in Newcastl and is thought to have been trading for himself by 1680.
+He made the clock for All Saints in 1691 and was paid £42/3/0d., and engaged at an annual sum of 50/- to keep it in order.
+In 1703 he was paid a further sum for making the clock strike.
 He was known nationally and perhaps internationally for his clocks and watches.
 In 1698 he was challenged by William Prevost, a French clockmaker to see who could make the best clock, winner takes all; Ed.
 Burgis and Sam.
 Watson were the judges, Deodatus won.
 Deod. died a rich man in Feb.1733